marindel0/LepMapWrapper-1/README.md

 ## Introduction
-There is a lot of valuable information in the [LepMap3 wiki](https://sourceforge.net/p/lep-map3/wiki/LM3%20Home/) but there is a considerable learning curve to get things to work.
+There is a lot of valuable information in the [LepMap3 wiki](https://sourceforge.net/p/lep-map3/wiki/LM3%20Home/) but there is a considerable learning curve in order to get things to work.
 This wrapper tries to lead you through the process in an interactive manner and generates a whole slew of output organized by timestamps so analyses can be repeated and compared, in a convenient way.
 It is still wery much a work in progress.
 At the moment it only handles one family gracefully